merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 ## Long-format output modes

 The long-format output option produces tab-delimited files.
 Different output "modes" will result in output files with different information.
+You can use the `--list-available-modes` parameter to see which modes are implemented in your version of anvi'o.

+Some of these modes are customizable, such that you can select which columns of information to include in the output with the flag `--custom-output-headers`.
+Use the `--list-available-output-headers` parameter to see what kinds of information you can choose from.

 ### 'Modules' Mode